dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 > [!NOTE]
 > Database interception is only available for relational database providers.
-> Savepoint support was introduced in EF Core 5.0.

 Low-level database interception is split into the three interfaces shown in the following table.